 Throughout the year people may choose to clean up and maintain their property.
-Much of this may involve creating green waste such as cuttings, lawn clippings, etc. The most appropriate options for the removal of such waste include composting, mulching or disposal at a refuse disposal site.
-One option people may consider is burning off.
-Please note backyard burning is banned on all blocks of less than 2,000 square metres in area.
+This often creates waste, including green/vegetative waste.
+The most appropriate options for the removal of waste includes composting, mulching, recycling, or disposal at a refuse disposal site.
+One option people sometimes consider is burning off.

-Most residential blocks are less than 2,000 square metres and therefore burning off is not an option.
-One of the main reasons for this is due to the sensitivity of the Tamar Valley airshed and it’s air quality.
-There is already considerable amounts of smoke being emitted into the airshed from sources such as woodheater smoke and bush fires.
-Any additional contributions to this has significant effect on the airshed, air quality and other peoples enjoyment of the environment.
+Most residential blocks are less than 2,000m2, therefore burning off should only be undertaken when no other option is possible.
+One of the main reasons for this is due to the sensitivity of the Tamar Valley airshed and its air quality.
+There is a considerable amount of smoke emitted into the airshed from sources such as woodheater smoke, industry burns and bush fires.
+Any additional contribution to this has a significant effect on the airshed, air quality and other people’s enjoyment of the environment.

 Smoke reduces the quality of the air we breathe.
 Prolonged exposure to smoke from wood heaters is a significant problem for people who have chronic illnesses like asthma and heart conditions.
 In Tasmania, poor air quality is common during the colder months when the air is calm, as wood smoke tends to build up and linger for days, particularly in low-lying areas.

 If you use a wood heater you can reduce smoke pollution and help your neighbours to breathe easier.
-Simply follow these steps to burn your wood heater brighter, warmer and cleaner, this winter:
+Simply follow the following steps to burn your wood heater brighter, warmer and cleaner, this winter:

 - Always burn with a flame - don't let your fire smoulder